tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Implementations MAY perform data Quality Control, data Quality Assurance, or both.

-## 4 Guidelines for Implementers
+## 6 Guidelines for Implementers

-### Parameters and changing the behavior of a test (normative)
+### 6.1 Parameters and Changing the Behavior of a Test (normative)

-Many tests specify bdqffdq:Parameters in addition to bdqffdq:InformationElements.
-Parameters are intended to change the behavior of a test to fit local data quality needs without changing the specification of the test.
+Many Tests specify bdqffdq:Parameters in addition to bdqffdq:InformationElements.
+Parameters are intended to change the behavior of a Test to fit local data quality needs without changing the specification of the Test.

-A parameterized test will behave differently on the same data when given different parameter values.
+A parameterized Test will behave differently on the same data when given different parameter values.

-Implementors SHOULD only present non-default parameter values to a test implementation if needed for local data quality needs.
+Implementors SHOULD only present non-default parameter values to a Test implementation if needed for local data quality needs.

-Implemenentors MUST NOT produce test implementations identified by the same identifiers that only implement non-default parameter values.
-An implementation of a test MUST support the test execution with the default parameter values, and MAY optionally support other parameter values.
-Provided parameters MUST NOT change the behavior of the test to depart from the bdqffdq:Specification.expectedResponse.
-Parameters MUST only change the behavior of the test as specified in the bdqffdq:Specification.expectedResponse.
+Implemenentors MUST NOT produce Test implementations identified by the same identifiers that only implement non-default parameter values.
+An implementation of a Test MUST support the Test execution with the default parameter values, and MAY optionally support other parameter values.
+Provided parameters MUST NOT change the behavior of the Test to depart from the bdqffdq:Specification.expectedResponse.
+Parameters MUST only change the behavior of the Test as specified in the bdqffdq:Specification.expectedResponse.

-### Execution Process Agnostic (non-normative)
+### 6.2 Execution Process are Agnostic (non-normative)

-The test descriptions in bdqcore are designed to be able to be implemented anywhere in the lifecycle of biodiversity data, and are designed to be independent of the environment in which the tests are run.
-Tests may be run in the abstract within, for example, relational databases, they may be run individually on single Darwin Core records, or fragments of Darwin Core records within a data capture interface, or may be run in sequence in a processing pipleine of Darwin Core records, or they may be run in paralell in a processing pipeline of Darwin Core records, or they may be run in a workflow environment that produces lists of unique values of Information Elements for each test, executes the test on the unique values, and then maps the results back out onto rows in the data set.
-Data may be presented to an execution framework as Flat Darwin Core, or as Structured Darwin Core, or in another structure that can be mapped to the information elements of relevant tests.
+The Test descriptions in BDQ Core are designed to be able to be implemented anywhere in the lifecycle of biodiversity data, and are designed to be independent of the environment in which the Tests are run.
+Tests may be run in the abstract within, for example, relational databases, they may be run individually on single Darwin Core records, or fragments of Darwin Core records within a data capture interface, or may be run in sequence in a processing pipleine of Darwin Core records, or they may be run in paralell in a processing pipeline of Darwin Core records, or they may be run in a workflow environment that produces lists of unique values of Information Elements for each Test, executes the Test on the unique values, and then maps the results back out onto rows in the data set.
+Data may be presented to an execution framework as Flat Darwin Core, or as Structured Darwin Core, or in another structure that can be mapped to the information elements of relevant Tests.

-The tests are designed to be run at any point in the life cycle of biodiversity data.
+The Tests are designed to be run at any point in the life cycle of biodiversity data.
 They may be run at the point of initial collection or observation of organisms.
 They may be run to support data transcription.
 They may be run in loading data into databases of records from field or transcription sources.
 They may be run in preparing data from databases of record for aggregation.
 They may be run during data aggregation.

-### Considerations for execution (normative)
+### 6.3 Considerations for Test Execution (normative)

-Many tests invoke external bdq:sourceAuthorities, some of these are downloadable vocabulary files, others are webservices over continually changing data.
+Many Tests invoke external bdq:sourceAuthorities, some of these are downloadable vocabulary files, others are webservices over continually changing data.

 Implementations SHOULD locally cache the results of calls to remote web services, particularly if they operate on a sequence of SingleRecords instead of operating on distinct values of InformationElements.
 Data sets typically contain many repeated values, and remote web services SHOULD NOT be subject to repeated requests asking the same question over and over.

 Some source authorities are highly stable small vocabularies.
-Implementors MAY choose to query a local copy of such a vocabulary, even if a remote service is specified in a bdq:sourceAuthority for a test.
+Implementors MAY choose to query a local copy of such a vocabulary, even if a remote service is specified in a bdq:sourceAuthority for a Test.
 Implementors SHOULD monitor for changes to that vocabulary and update if it changes.

-### Order of test execution.
+### 6.4 Order of Test Execution.

-#### Phases: Pre-Amendment, Amendment, Post-Amendment.
+#### 6.4.1 Phases: Pre-Amendment, Amendment, Post-Amendment

-Recommended process with the current suite of BDQ Core tests is to run all pertinent single record validations and measures, then run all pertinent multirecord measures, from these calculate some measure of quality, then execute all pertinent amendments, then to run all pertinent single record validations and measures again in a post-amendment phase on the data as if the proposed changes from each amendment were accepted, and then run all multirecord meaures.
-A comparison of the multirecord measures from the pre-amendment phase with those from the post-amendment phase will quantify how much accepting the proposals from amendments would improve the data, with respect to the aspects measured by the tests.
+Recommended process with the current suite of BDQ Core Tests is to run all pertinent single record validations and measures, then run all pertinent multirecord measures, from these calculate some measure of quality, then execute all pertinent amendments, then to run all pertinent single record validations and measures again in a post-amendment phase on the data as if the proposed changes from each amendment were accepted, and then run all multirecord meaures.
+A comparison of the multirecord measures from the pre-amendment phase with those from the post-amendment phase will quantify how much accepting the proposals from amendments would improve the data, with respect to the aspects measured by the Tests.

 Under Quality Assurance, MultiRecord measures that return COMPLETE/NOT_COMPLETE MAY be used as filters for quality for purpose, exclude records from the data set untill all MultiRecord measures of this sort are returning COMPLETE, this under the mathematical forumuation of the framework, is the assertion that the data are fit for the purpose of the selected UseCase.